tykling/certgrinder/README.md

       -c CHECKTLSA, --checktlsa CHECKTLSA
                             Tell certgrinder to lookup TLSA records for the given service in the DNS and compare with what we have locally, for example: --checktlsa _853._tcp
       -n NAMESERVER, --nameserver NAMESERVER
-                            Tell certgrinder to use this DNS server to lookup TLSA records.
-Only relevant with -c / --checktlsa
+                            Tell certgrinder to use this DNS server IP to lookup TLSA records.
+Only relevant with -c / --checktlsa.
+Only v4/v6 IPs, no hostnames.
+      -p, --showspki        Tell certgrinder to generate and print the pin-sha256 spki pins for the public keys it manages.
       -d, --debug           Debug output.
 Lots of output about the internal workings of certgrinder.
       -q, --quiet           Quiet mode.
 No output at all if there is nothing to do.
+      -v, --version         Show version and exit.

 ### csrgrinder
 The csrgrinder script lives on the Certgrinder server.
 It is very simple, just a couple of lines sh, and it is called over SSH by the Certgrinder clients.
 It takes a PEM formatted CSR on stdin as input, and outputs a signed PEM formatted certificate on stdout.